MatBilML/is_that_a_duplicate_quora_question/README.txt

 python -u deepnet.py --data=/scratch/cluster/pandian/data --output=run123  --epochs=10 --bilstm=1 --siamese=1

 * the files present in the data directory will be used by the model for processing.
-* the checkpoint files are stored in the output directory and also accuracy and loss plots.
+* the checkpoint files and the accuracy, loss plots will be stored in the output directory.